Top 10 Questions to Ask Your Wedding Photographer

 11. What if you fall ill on the day of our wedding?

 What happens if your photographer falls ill on the day, or something happens that means that they aren’t’ able to attend?
 This is a vital question to put to your wedding photographer, and they should have a backup plan in place.
-A professional photographer always has a plan B and a plan C, including a list of industry contacts they can call upon at a minute’s notice if something happens.
+A professional wedding photographer in Aylesbury always has a plan B and a plan C, including a list of industry contacts they can call upon at a minute’s notice if something happens.
 If your photographer can’t answer this, alarm bells should be ringing!
 Unless I’m on my death bed I’ll be at your wedding.

 Questions to ask yourself: